 Start the hike by re-crossing Roaring Run over the concrete ford, turn left up the purple blazed Roaring Run Trail.
 In 0.1 miles cross the run continuing along the trail with Roaring Run now on your right.
 In 0.9 miles cross the run again and turn left as the trail now heads uphill.
 Shortly pass an old forestry road on your right, re-cross the run, and pass over a wide FS road 0.5 miles since making the left uphill.

 Continue along the purple blazed trail and in another 0.5 miles cross a clear cut underground pipeline.
 The trail will become narrower as it ascends the valley.
 In 0.3 miles from the pipeline the trail is diverted slightly to to the right.
-If you miss the detour and continue straight the trial will become blocked with blow downs and will appear to end.
+If you miss the detour and continue straight the trail will become blocked with blow downs and will appear to end.
 Just continue for another 50 yards and you will see the trail uphill 20 yards on your right.
 Continue on the purple blazed trail as it makes a switchback to the right, then back left before turning uphill in another 0.3 miles.

 Climb Big Mountain on the purple blazed trail and reach the ridge and small camp site in another 0.5 miles.
 Descend Big Mountain on it's west side for 0.5 miles where the purple blazed trail ends and arrives at the Big Mountain forestry service (FS) road, which is also the orange blazed Mountain South Trail.